Tam97123/GKI_KernelSU_SUSFS/README.md

 ## 💖 Donations

 Due to my current financial situation, any form of support is deeply appreciated.
-If you would like to contribute, here are some available methods:
+If you would like to contribute, here are some available network that acppect USDT and so on:

 - **Bitcoin (bech32)**: bc1qghwe7ry5jvw9ehg652y8gj2zhrgv2l64zrc4ra
 - **Bitcoin (Taproot)**: bc1phxf3u78zc02pgdfczcgfncdy3j2c8x0pa2w0qvtfr3ajymdhca5ss93gf3